cireual510/pinteresting/README.md

 This is the first application written thru the course Ruby on Rails

-This is the end of Day 5
+This is the end of day 5 repeat